hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 > **Note #1:** When modifying the size of text we often use the `rel()` function to specify the size we want relative to the default.
 We can also provide a numeric value as we did with the data point size, but it can be cumbersome if you don't know what the default font size is to begin with.
 >
 > **Note #2:** You can use the `example("geom_point")` function here to explore a multitude of different aesthetics and layers that can be added to your plot.
 As you scroll through the different plots, take note of how the code is modified.
-You can use this with any of the different geometric object layers available in ggplot2 to learn how you can easily modify your plots!
+You can use this with any of the different `geom` layers available in `ggplot2` to learn how you can easily modify your plots!
 >
-> **Note #3:** RStudio provide this very [useful cheatsheet](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf) for plotting using `ggplot2`.
+> **Note #3:** RStudio provides this very [useful cheatsheet](https://www.rstudio.com/wp-content/uploads/2016/11/ggplot2-cheatsheet-2.1.pdf) for plotting using `ggplot2`.
 Different example plots are provided and the associated code (i.e which `geom` or `theme` to use in the appropriate situation.)
 >

 ***